 Just Like That

 Content as I was, free of need, I did not move.
 I just sat there, watching Ram Dass toss another flower.
 It was yellow and I could see it coming towards me — in slow motion, it seemed, a kind of time lapse photography of my life.
 The closer it got, the more people reached for it, everyone wanting a memento of the evening.
 I continued sitting my ground.
 Looking up, it felt as if I was living in a giant pin ball machine, the many arms above me, all at different levels, flippers poised for action.

 The tallest person near me was the first to touch it, but when they closed their hand, they missed and the flower continued its descent.
 A second person reached… and then a third — in a succession of seven — each failing to catch the object of their desire.
 I did nothing.
 I just sat there, watching, both of my hands open on my knees.

 And then with absolutely no effort, not a millimeter of adjustment to the falling object from the sky, the flower landed perfectly in my right hand, bright yellow petals facing upward to the sky.

 Just… like…. that.

 This little story happened to me 44 years ago, but it feels like yesterday.
 And WHY it feels like yesterday is because the lesson I learned was a timeless one.

 That’s how the flower landed in my hand.
 And that’s how the flower will land in your hand.
 Knowing when to sit and when to stand, of course, is something only you can decide.
 There is no formula, no blueprint to follow.
 It’s a moment-by-moment act of discovery.
-If you are experiencing, these days, that all of your standing and reaching and grasping is leaving you empty-handed, consider another approach.
+If you are experiencing, these days, that all of your standing, reaching, and grasping is leaving you empty-handed.
+Consider another approach.
 Slow down.
 Sit still.
 Open your eyes and your heart and your hands and let whatever you want come to you in its own sweet time.